AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/momentum_coefficient.rst

 Momentum Coefficient
 ********************

-Similarly to the force coefficient, this coefficient is defined as a resulting momentum coefficient of a body.
+Similarly to the force coefficient, this coefficient is defined as a resulting momentum coefficient of a **body**.

 It is defined as a sum of the resulting momentum for each triangle of each surface of the body: